 Far plainer (not to say sinister…) than the exterior, the interior of the bridge is divided into two corridors separated by a wall that made is possible for prisoners to cross paths without seeing each other.

 Visitors small mesh openings allowed prisoners to see the Venetian lagoon as well as San Giorgio Maggiore Island in the distance.

 Admission to the Bridge of Sighs

-Admission to the Bridge of Sighs is included in the visit to the Doge’s Palace.
+Admission to the Bridge of Sighs is included in the tickets for the Doge’s Palace.

 But be warned, it is very touristy and therefore crowded year long.

 - or The Venice Museum Pass, which includes skip-the-line accesses to a selection of museums and monuments